isomerpages/mlaw-acd/_compliance/2-other-regulatory-requirements.md

 Pursuant to the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations (“**PMLTF Regulations**”), registered dealers have the duty to notify the Registrar of Regulated Dealers of change in particulars and circumstances.

-Note: If you intend to cease regulated dealing or intermediary activities for regulated dealing at all outlets and intend to cancel your registration (i.e. you are neither carrying on the business of regulated dealing nor business as an intermediary in Singapore), within 14 days before the matter occurs, submit a cancellation application in Gobusiness Licencing Portal (https://www.gobusiness.gov.sg/licences){:target="_blank"}.
+Note: If you intend to cease regulated dealing or intermediary activities for regulated dealing at all outlets and intend to cancel your registration (i.e. you are neither carrying on the business of regulated dealing nor business as an intermediary in Singapore), within 14 days before the matter occurs, submit a cancellation application in [Gobusiness Licencing Portal](https://www.gobusiness.gov.sg/licences){:target="_blank"}.
 No fees apply for cancellation applications.

 <a href="/images/Duty to Notify Registrar of Changes table_Final v2_20201217.pdf"><img src="/images/Duty to Notify Registrar of Changes table_Final v2_20201217.png"></a>